sun-yitao/GrabAIChallenge/README.md

 After reading through the paper and code in depth, I realised there were a few implementation errors.
 After fixing the errors, I managed to obtain 95.31% validation accuracy which is further increased to 95.97% using additional data from Google Images.
 Since the network uses attention cropping, the effect of advertisement words and graphics seems to be mitigated.
-Switching the feature extractor to EfficientNetB3 from InceptionV3 and increasing the number of attention maps from 32 to 64 resulted in the final validation accuracy of 96.18%.
+Switching the feature extractor to EfficientNetB3 from InceptionV3 and increasing the number of attention maps from 32 to 64 resulted in the final validation accuracy of 96.1946% (Precision: 96.238, Recall: 96.056, F1: 96.018)

 #### WS DAN Results